ssube/onnx-web/docs/getting-started.md

 ## Running

 Running onnx-web is the gateway to unlocking the creative potential of Stable Diffusion in AI art.
-Whether you are a novice or an experienced enthusiast, this section guides you through the process of installing onnx-web on your system.
+Whether you are a novice or an experienced enthusiast, this section guides you through the process of starting onnx-web on your system.

 ### Running the server